czq142857/IM-NET/README.md

 - [pointcloud_surface (pwd: lkux)](https://pan.baidu.com/s/140GVQa1DWdRUd-z0Rg4z1Q)

+## Evaluation results

-The quantitative evaluation results on the pointclouds mentioned above, comparing to [AtlasNet](https://github.com/ThibaultGROUEIX/AtlasNet) and [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks), are as follows.
+The quantitative evaluation results comparing to [AtlasNet](https://github.com/ThibaultGROUEIX/AtlasNet) and [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks), are as follows.
+We report Chamfer Distance, Normal Consistency on the pointclouds mentioned above, and the Light Field Distance (LFD) produced by [LightField descriptor](https://github.com/Sunwinds/ShapeDescriptor/tree/master/LightField/3DRetrieval_v1.8/3DRetrieval_v1.8).

 <img src='img/eval.png' />

+(Note that [the code for LightField descriptor](https://github.com/Sunwinds/ShapeDescriptor/tree/master/LightField/3DRetrieval_v1.8/3DRetrieval_v1.8). is written in C and the executable only does closest shape retrieval according to the Light Field Distance.
+If you want to use it in your own experiments, you might need to change some lines to get the actual distance and recompile the code.)

 ## Usage